Nissan: Autonomous cars

 Nissan autonomous car prototype technology was fitted on a Nissan Leaf all-electric car.

 In August 2013 Nissan announced its plans to launch several driverless cars by 2020.
 The company built a dedicated autonomous driving proving ground in Japan, completed in 2014.
 Nissan installed its autonomous car technology in a Nissan Leaf all-electric car for demonstration purposes and was demonstrated at Nissan 360 test drive event held in California in August 2013.
 In September 2013, the Leaf fitted with the prototype Advanced Driver Assistance System was granted a license plate that allows it to drive on Japanese public roads.
 The testing car was used by Nissan engineers to evaluate how its in-house autonomous driving software performs in the real world.
 Time spent on public roads will help refine the car's software for fully automated driving.
 The autonomous Leaf was demonstrated on public roads for the first time at a media event held in Japan in November 2013.
 The Leaf drove on the Sagami Expressway in Kanagawa Prefecture, near Tokyo.
 Nissan vice chairman Toshiyuki Shiga and the prefecture's governor, Yuji Kuroiwa, rode in the car during the test.

+In 2025, Nissan announced that it will be integrating AI-powered systems made by Wayve into its vehicles.